 The services or products being outsourced are often those non-core or non-critical business functions that take a lot of time and effort.
 The tasks or projects that need highly skilled experts are often too expensive for companies to hire.
 Additionally, for special projects, those that are not done regularly, hiring a freelancer or contractual is seen as more practical rather than getting one in-house.

 Companies can outsource one individual, a part of a department, the whole department, and sometimes, an entire business functions to instantly expand the business skillset.
 Because of this, they can also acquire the services of big companies to take care of their logistics, IT department, customer service, technical support, marketing, procurement, and even HR functionalities.
 Check out this article to learn more about what business processes can be outsourced.

-Sub-contracting jobs have been recognized since 1989 and it turned into an integral part of the business economy ever since.
+Sub-contracting jobs have been recognized since 1989 and it has turned into an integral part of the business economy ever since.
 Its popularity has grown as more and more businesses, regardless of their size, consider the benefits.
 It changed the way companies did business today.
 It allows them to minimize their expenses and gain that much-needed capital to improve and attract investors.

 What are the Different Types of Outsourcing

 With the evolution of outsourcing through the years, different types arose to cater to the ever-changing nature of businesses and their needs.
 For you to optimize the advantages in business and use it as leverage to stay competitive in your industry, first, you need to assess your business needs.
 Knowing which part of your business needs spinning off to external resources, the next step is to find out which type of outsourcing will work for you.

 Location and relationship are the two primary perspectives.
 From these two, derived the different outsourcing types.
 Let us take a look at their definitions and how one differs from another.

 Location-based outsourcing is an aspect that is mainly defined by the distance from the client (a business that acquires a third-party service provider) to that of the outsourced resources.